PRATIKK0709/PlayWithYoutubeAPI/README.md

 # Contents of this repository

-Basically it is divided into two main category, comments and likes.
+This repository is primarily divided into two main categories: Likes and Comments.

--- Learn more about contents in Like categroy from [here](https://github.com/PRATIKK0709/PlayWithYoutubeAPI/blob/main/Likes/Likes.md)
+- **Likes**: Explore more about the contents in the Likes category [here](https://github.com/PRATIKK0709/PlayWithYoutubeAPI/blob/main/Likes/Likes.md).

--- Learn more about contents in Comment category from [here](https://github.com/PRATIKK0709/PlayWithYoutubeAPI/blob/main/Comments/comments.md)
+- **Comments**: Discover more about the contents in the Comments category [here](https://github.com/PRATIKK0709/PlayWithYoutubeAPI/blob/main/Comments/comments.md).

+Feel free to navigate to the respective links to learn more about each category's contents.